-By Betty Friant CCIM, Senior Vice President, Manager – Washington DC Office, Kay Properties and Investments
+By Betty Friant, Senior Vice President, Kay Properties & Investments

 It’s both an exciting time and a very trying time when an investor sells a property and wants to defer taxes in a 1031 Exchange.
 A 1031 Exchange is when an investor sells a property that was held for business or investment use and then exchanges into another property of equal or greater value in an effort to defer taxes.
 There are four basic choices that the investor can make in 1031 Exchange investment opportunities.